Simone Biles: Larry Nassar assault

+On January 18, 2018, Biles said that former USA Gymnastics physician Larry Nassar had sexually assaulted her and that USA Gymnastics helped cover it up.
+She did not attend Nassar's sentencing hearings from January 16 to 24, 2018, saying that she "wasn't emotionally ready to face Larry Nassar again".
+Biles and the other survivors were awarded the Arthur Ashe Courage Award in 2018.
+At the 2018 U.S. National Championships, Biles wore a teal leotard that she had designed to honor the survivors of Nassar's abuse, as a statement of unity.
+On September 15, 2021, Biles testified to the U.S. Senate Judiciary Committee that she blamed "the entire system" for enabling and perpetuating Nassar's crimes, saying that USA Gymnastics and the United States Olympic and Paralympic Committee "failed to do their jobs".
+Three of her national-team teammates, McKayla Maroney, Maggie Nichols, and Aly Raisman, testified with her.

 2019

 In early March, Biles competed at the Stuttgart World Cup, her first World Cup appearance not on American soil.
 She finished in first place, 3.668 points ahead of second-place Ana Padurariu of Canada.

 In July, Biles competed at the 2019 GK US Classic.
 During podium training, she performed a triple-twisting double-tucked salto backwards (upgraded from a Silivas), but did not perform it during the competition.
 Biles won the all-around, 2.1 points ahead of second-place finisher Riley McCusker.
 Individually, she placed fifth on bars behind Morgan Hurd, Sunisa Lee, Grace McCallum and McCusker, third on beam behind Kara Eaker and McCusker, and first on floor exercise.
 She also had the highest single vault score, ahead of Jade Carey and MyKayla Skinner.

 In August, Biles competed at the 2019 U.S. National Gymnastics Championships.
 She placed first in the all-around, with a two-day combined score of 118.500.
-In the competition, she became the first woman to complete a triple twisting double somersault on floor exercise and the first gymnast to complete a double twisting double somersault dismount off of the balance beam.
+In the competition, she became the first woman to complete a triple twisting double somersault on floor exercise and the first gymnast to complete a double twisting double somersault dismount off the balance beam.
 She placed first on vault, ahead of Jade Carey and MyKayla Skinner, first on balance beam ahead of Kara Eaker and Leanne Wong, first on floor exercise ahead of Carey and Sunisa Lee, and third on uneven bars behind Lee and Morgan Hurd.

 In September, Biles competed at the US World Championships trials where she placed first in the all-around, despite falling on her dismount off the uneven bars, and earned a place on the team that would compete at the 2019 World Championships in Stuttgart.
 The following day her teammates Sunisa Lee, Kara Eaker, MyKayla Skinner, Jade Carey, and Grace McCallum were also named to the team.